-A picturesque, detached Grade II Listed property with paddock, equestrian facilities and far reaching views, on the outskirts of the sought after village of Partridge Green.
+A picturesque, Grade II Listed property with paddock, equestrian facilities, on the outskirts of the sought after village of Partridge Green.

 Understood to have origins dating back to the 17th century, Yew Tree Cottage is a period property full of character and charm including exposed timbers, beams and brickwork, and wood latch doors, but would benefit from some modernisation.
 The dual aspect dining hall has an impressive Inglenook fireplace complete with bread oven and wood burning stove.
 The triple aspect sitting room also has an Inglenook but with an open fire, and the former animal store is now a useful library/study area with vaulted ceiling and glazed door to the garden.
 At the rear, the dual aspect kitchen has a range of fitted units and access to the garden.